Ejostol/Falling-Stands-/README.md

        license="Image created by Kira Clingen and Edyth Jostol, no permission needed." region= "-20,-291,2591,2084">

 The pace of deforestation increased as the Japanese Imperial Army demanded additional timber for ship construction during World War II and the Korean War.
 During times of shortage, across the Japanese archipelago from Yakushima to <span eid="Q35581">Hokkaido</span>, citizens burned the old deciduous and conifer forests as <span eid="Q18537">biomass</span> to generate electricity and fuel cooking fires.
-As a result, by the mid-twentieth century, Japan's landscape was radically transformed, becoming sparsely forested.[^19] In 1993, Yakushima was added to the [World Heritage List](https://whc.unesco.org/en/list/) for its ongoing geological processes, biological evolution, natural beauty, and significant habitat.
+As a result, by the mid-twentieth century, Japan's landscape was radically transformed, having become sparsely forested.[^19] In 1993, Yakushima was added to the [World Heritage List](https://whc.unesco.org/en/list/) for its ongoing geological processes, biological evolution, natural beauty, and significant habitat.
 The interior primary forest is still preserved and some plantations have been abandoned, while others are still logged to this day.

 <param ve-image url="sugi1-01.jpg"
        label="Cryptomeria in Yakushima Island’s primary forest are part of a multi-species plant community with a deciduous overstory, epiphytes, and an evergreen broadleaf understory.
 This collage of four images portrays a single tree from its roots to canopy.
 Image by authors, 2019."